Skip to main content

 Loyola University Maryland is a Jesuit liberal arts school and the first institution in the U.S. to bear the “Loyola” name.
 Loyola is the surname of St. Ignatius, founder of the Jesuits.
 Like many schools that follow the Jesuit tradition, Loyola University Maryland does not have Greek Life.

-Despite the absence of fraternities and sororities, the university is home to an active and social student body—81% of undergraduates live on campus and the school is home to more than 200 clubs, including 17 clubs “that will help you make the world a better place.”
-In the spring, the university hosts Lollapalooza, an annual concert/carnival/gathering/festival for the entire student body that has featured diverse acts like Blues Traveler, T-Pain, and The All-American Rejects.
+Despite the absence of fraternities and sororities, the university is home to an active and social student body—roughly 80% of undergraduates live on campus and the school is home to more than 150 clubs.
+In the spring, the university hosts Lollapalooza, an annual concert/carnival/gathering/festival for the entire student body.
+In the past, Lollapalooza has featured diverse acts like Blues Traveler, T-Pain, and The All-American Rejects.

 20. Middlebury College